Offer Buy Any Training With Agilemania, Get 1 AI Course Worth 10,000/ Free* Enroll Now

 He is SAFe® Premier Trainer, SAFe® SPCT, AHRA (Agile HR Enabler), and an experienced Agile Coach,...
 Read more

-What is an Embedded Software Engineering?
+What is Embedded Software Engineering?

 Embedded software engineering involves creating and managing the software that powers devices that are not traditional computers, such as medical equipment, consumer electronics, and automotive systems.